jssimporter/python-jss/README.md

 FoundationPlist, binary plists, and Python:
 =================
 python-jss should handle all plist operations correctly.
 However, you may see a warning about FoundationPlist not importing.

-OS X converts plists to binary these days, which will make the standard library plistlib fail, assuming the plist is "badly formed."
+OS X converts plists to binary these days, which will make the standard library plistlib fail, claiming that the plist is "badly formed."
 Thus, python-jss includes FoundationPlist.
 However, if you have installed python from a non-Apple source (i.e. python.org), FoundationPlist's dependencies will not be met, and python-jss will fall back to using plistlib.
-This will also happen on non-OS X machines, where it should not be a problem, since they shouldn't be converting it to binary when you aren't looking.
+This will also happen on non-OS X machines, where it should not be a problem, since they shouldn't be secertly converting preferences to binary when you aren't looking.

 To include binary plist support, you will need to ensure that python-jss/FoundationPlist have access to the PyObjC package, and specifically the Foundation module.
 In some circumstances, it can be as easy as adding the path to the Apple-installed PyObjC to your PYTHONPATH.
 On my machine:

 ```
 export PYTHONPATH=$PYTHONPATH:/System/Library/Frameworks/Python.framework/Versions/Current/Extras/lib/python/PyObjC:/System/Library/Frameworks/Python.framework/Versions/Current/Extras/lib/python
 ```

 This won't work for Python3.x, and may not work for some setups of 2.x.
 You should either try to install PyObjC ```sudo pip install pyobjc```, create a plist file by hand rather than by using ```defaults``` (you could create the file as described above and then ```plutil -convert xml1 plist_filename``` , or just use the username and password arguments to the JSS constructor and avoid using the JSSPrefs object.